decentralized-identity/presentation-exchange/spec/spec.md

                   ```
             - to express the following equality proofs, use the JSON Schema
               `const` descriptor:
                 - `equal-to` - Use the `const` descriptor.
-For example to request
+For example to
-                  proof that an attribute has the value "Chad":
+                  request proof that an attribute has the value "Chad", use the
+                  following as the value of the `filter` object:
                   ```json
                   {
                     "const": "Chad"